A data dashboard can be a powerful thing for your org.

 Anything else you’d like to share?

-I’m excited for our panel and learning from other companies that are moving in this direction.
 We love hearing about people initiatives that are working well so that we are inspired to do more for our team.